andrew-elmore/couchcorn/README.md

 - Allow users to have their own custom list which will appear as the last category on the homepage.
 - Each account will have at least one, and can have up to five users.
 - Include a search feature which will allow users to search for a video by name.
+- Include a seperate page for each category which can be accessed by clicking on the category name.